How to Oil Your Singer Featherweight 221 Sewing Machine

-This oiling tutorial will teach you every step for oiling your Singer Featherweight 221 Sewing Machine and is geared more towards routine maintenance.
+This oiling tutorial will teach you every step of oiling your Singer Featherweight 221 Sewing Machine and is geared more towards routine maintenance.

 These are some examples of oil that has aged, with the glass bottle below showing how dark the oil has become over time.
 These old oil containers are certainly collectible and fun to display in your sewing room, but the original oil they contain is not recommended for use today.

 After you've downloaded the chart (linked at the beginning of this blog post), the first thing you will want to do to begin oiling is to remove the spool pin coverplate on the top of your machine.
 Be sure to use an appropriately sized screwdriver to do this, holding your fingers down close to the tip to avoid any chance of the screwdriver slipping off and scratching your Featherweight.
 If the screw is stuck, or perhaps even stripped, then click here for a helpful trick on how to get your spool pin cover plate off.